faceterteam/FaceterFOGClient/README.md

 sudo ./NVIDIA-Linux-x86_64-430.34.run
 ```

-If during NVIDIA drivers installation you have an error:
+If during NVIDIA drivers installation you have the following error:

 ```error
 ERROR: The Nouveau kernel driver is currently in use by your system.
 This driver is incompatible with the NVIDIA driver, and must be disabled before proceeding.
 Please consult the NVIDIA driver README and your Linux distribution's documentation for details on how to correctly disable the Nouveau kernel driver.
 ```

-So, before proceeding installation NVIDIA drivers on Ubuntu you must disable Nouveau kernel driver.
-To disable the default Nouveau Nvidia driver.
+Then, before proceeding to installation of NVIDIA drivers on Ubuntu, you must disable the Nouveau kernel driver.
+To disable the default Nouveau NVIDIA driver, run the command:
-Run command:

 ```bash
 echo "blacklist nouveau"|sudo tee -a /etc/modprobe.d/blacklist.conf